 Many people with student loans have problems getting clear and correct information from student loan service bureaus, no matter who is running them.

 As a for-profit service, NSLSC apparently wants its staff to give assistance very quickly.
 According to the CSLP Client Satisfaction Survey (March 2007), only 34% of borrowers are satisfied with the overall result.
 However, the NSLSC contract will continue for years.

 The NSLSC is managed by a private company (Resolve, which is now owned by D+H, aka Davis and Henderson).
 This company's contract is with HRSDC's Canada Student Loans Program.

 Policy and rules for student loan programs start with the HRSDC, since it controls the Canada Student Loans Program.
 So if the NSLSC can't help you, you'll go to a higher step on the ladder by contacting the HRSDC.

-If the HRSDC clerk also can't answer your question, ask for an HRSDC supervisor.
+And what if the HRSDC clerk also can't answer your question?
+Ask for an HRSDC supervisor.

 What if your loan is not with the NSLSC?

-However, if your other lender doesn't give the assistance you need, you can still reach the HRSDC call centre through the NSLSC call centre.
+However, if your other lender doesn't give the assistance you need, you can still get help by reaching the HRSDC call centre through the NSLSC call centre.

-It would be easier if you could call HRSDC directly, but that seems to be impossible.
-At writing, HRSDC will not reveal the number of its call centre.
-The NSLSC will also not give out this number: they'll only patch you through.
+It would be easier if you could call HRSDC directly.
+But at writing, HRSDC is not giving out its call centre phone number.
+The NSLSC will also not usually give this number, but they'll patch you through.